2815 Johnson Street NE,

 8 people favorited this theater

-The Hollywood Theater opened in 1935 in the Audubon Park neighborhood of Northeast Minneapolis.
+The Hollywood Theater opened October 26, 1935 in the Audubon Park neighborhood of Northeast Minneapolis.
 The theater was designed by the architectural firm of Liebenberg & Kaplan in the “Zigzag” Art Deco style.
 The facade of the theater is appointed in Kasota limestone with a base of dark rainbow granite.
 The off-center main entrance is topped by a chimney tower which originally held a vertical sign.
 The original marquee and vertical sign were removed in a 1949 renovation at which time the current marquee and green tiling were added.
 Above the right exit doors are porthole lights which, along with vertical and horizontal striping, make the theater an excellent example of the Art Deco style.
 Three small windows above the exit doors help to balance the asymetrical facade while bringing light into the projection booth.
 The recessed side walls are appointed in dark brick with a repeating zigzag pattern.
 The sides and rear of the theater are soft brick.

 The interior of the theater is appointed with many deco elements.
 The lobby floors are patterned terrazzo in black, green and gold.
 The lobby features glass light boxes and a terrazzo fountain backed by a carved mirror.
 A lower lobby is accessed by a curved staircase which leads to the restrooms and mechanical areas.